Compiled by Cordell & Cordell Divorce Attorneys For Men

 Whether you are fighting to be the primary residential parent or for weekend visits with your children, the evaluation process by the court will encompass all of your behavior.

 In particular, expect your children’s mother to point out all negative behavior during your custody battle.
 If you behave as though the judge were standing next to you each time you interact with the children or their mother, you will certainly avoid the pitfalls that will reduce your custody chances.

-In reviewing the following list of things not to do, keep in mind the fact that children are wonderful mimics.
+In reviewing the following list of what not to do during a custody battle, keep in mind the fact that children are wonderful mimics.
 You should expect your children to tell their mother everything you tell them.
 Knowing this, you should be aware of things said to the children or around the children that relate to their mother.

 Conversations As Evidence